onkoe/barretts-club/content/posts/three-android.md

 ## Intermission: Privacy vs. Security

 Often, folks equate or confuse **security** and **privacy.** Others may falsely assert that all users would be better off with one over another.
-This topic needs some clarification before we talk about these distributions.
+This topic needs some clarification before we talk about more distributions.

-I'll use the dictionary definition for both:
+I'll use [the dictionary](https://www.oed.com/) definition for both:

-- Security: "the state of being free from danger or threat."
+- **Security**: "the state of being free from danger or threat."
-- Privacy: "the state... of being free from being observed or disturbed by \[others\]."
+- **Privacy**: "the state... of being free from being observed or disturbed by \[others\]."

-The difference is minor but has cascading effects on the Android community.
+The difference is minor, but it has cascading effects on the Android community.

-### Security Users
+### 🛡️ Security Users

 Users who value security may use an Android distribution that [quickly patches](https://www.xda-developers.com/how-android-security-patch-updates-work/) attack vectors, limits user freedom to guarantee certain protections, and enables [certain defenses](https://github.com/anthraxx/linux-hardened) that are off by default.